Lege19/newc/README.md

 7. Require spaces around binary comparison operators

-Option 1 is messy, context dependent syntax will always lead to confusion Option 2 is very promising, using `::<T>` in all contexts to specify generics would probably be fine, especially considering Crust's psudo-polymorphism.
+Option 1 is messy, context dependent syntax will always lead to confusion Option 2 is very promising, using `::<T>` in all contexts to specify generics would probably be fine, especially considering newc's psudo-polymorphism.
 Option 3 can be discarded as it makes little sense not to use universal mathematical notation, in order to comply with a non-universal convention for generics syntax.
 Option 4 can be discarded as it makes the compiler much more complicated.
 Option 5 can also be discarded for being too weird, inflexible, and probably incompatible with identifiers written with other alphabets.